Why volunteer in Borneo?

 Apply online

-Fill in the online application form and tell us why you want to go on Expedition!
+Fill in the online form.
+Be clear on why you want to go on Expedition!

 Screening

-If your application is successful, we send you a booking form and process a deposit of £200$200$200$.
+If we accept your application, you’ll get a link to pay a 5% deposit.
 Your place isn’t secured until this is paid.

 Confirmation

-You will be assigned a volunteer coordinator who will send you all the information you need about your Raleigh Expedition.
+Your Venturer Coordinator will send you all the information you need for your Raleigh Expedition.

 Pre-departure